Types of life insurance policy

 Find out more about the life insurance referral service at Which?
 Financial Services.

-The most basic type of life insurance is called term insurance.
-With term insurance you choose the amount you want to be insured for and the period for which you want cover.
+The most basic type of life insurance is called term insurance, where you choose the amount you want to be insured for and the period for which you want cover.
 If you die within the term, the policy pays out to your beneficiaries.
 If you don't die during the term, the policy doesn't pay out and the premiums you've paid are not returned to you.

 There are two main types of term assurance to consider – level-term and decreasing-term insurance.
 Sometimes a combination of the two is the best answer.